Ryan-321/weatherAPI/README.md

 ## Aha Moment

   When I reused the form component in the header and it worked like it was suppose to.

+## Note

+  If you clone this down to play around with it you will need your on API key.